margolisj/go-supreme/readme.md

 ### Pipeline
 * Metrics server
+* Extra security:
+  * Have users
+  * Background thrad to periodically validate
 * Test if I can add cookie and skip ATC
 * Discord and slack webhook
 * Clean up code and model an interface for mobile and desktop